Edzell: Description

 The most distinctive landmark of the village is the Dalhousie Memorial Arch, which spans the main road into Edzell from the south.
 It was erected in 1887 to commemorate the deaths of the 13th Earl of Dalhousie and his wife, both of whom died on the same day.

-Other significant buildings in the village include the Inglis Memorial Hall, a gothic building gifted to the village by Sir Robert Inglis in 1896, in memoriam of his father.
+Other significant buildings in the village include the Inglis Memorial Hall, a gothic building gifted to the village by Sir Robert Inglis in 1896 in memory of his father.